API guidelines, what they are, and best practices for how to create, use, and enforce them at your organization.

 Evangelizing your API and style guide with the developer community can also help enforce consistency.
 This helps showcase the thought you’ve put into your API and helps you get good feedback from those using your style guide.

-In the end, establishing and producing a consistent Style Guide is crucial to developing a successful API.
+However the style guide is created, enforced, and distributed, establishing and producing a consistent Style Guide is crucial to developing a successful API.
 You want customers to work with you and use your APIs because you help them solve problems.
 In order to make it easy and delightful to work with your APIs, you need proper documentation, an easy and predictable process, and a strong rally around consistency.